 This is the commission you will make when you sell Nu Skin products to customers at the retail price.
 You make the difference between that retail price and the wholesale price, which can be lucrative IF IT WORKS.

-Even to get preferred customers signing up under you is an uphill task, simply because the prices are too high.
+Even to get anyone signing up under you is an uphill task, simply because the prices are too high.

 Despite all these, if you still want to give Nu Skin a go, then let me show you one way to scale up your retail commission by leveraging on a free traffic source.